jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-teenage-mutants-civic-underground.md

   Social Bewegung gig on Saturday.
 featuredImage: /img/teenage - mutants.jpg
 ---
 _A pair of ninjas behind the decks, Christian and Paco AKA [**Teenage Mutants**](https://www.facebook.com/teenagemutants/) have been igniting dancefloors around the world.
 Here’s our chat with the Stil Vor Talent duo, as they prepare for Saturday’s [Social Bewegung](https://www.facebook.com/socialbewegung/) event._

 **RR:** Teenage Mutants - welcome!
 We're really looking forward to your gig at the Civic Underground on Saturday.
-What can we expect from your set?
+What can we expect from your** set**?

 **Teenage Mutants:** Hey thanks for having us!
 Well, Australia is one of our favourite countries to visit so we will be more than happy to play a strong techno set with a lot of upcoming tracks!